Wrathell, Hunt and Associates, LLC

-Howard is the newest addition to the WHA team, as the District Manager representing the Jacksonville, Florida region.
+Howard has been part of the WHA team, serving as the District Manager representing the North Florida region since 2013.

 Howard served our country honorably for 14 years in the United States Navy and is a veteran of the Persian Gulf War.
 His selfless dedication to our country and humble service is a key indicator of his desire to serve others.

-Howard is recognized statewide as an extremely knowledgeable and efficient Property and Facilities Manager.
-Prior to coming on board with WHA, Howard held the positions of Director of Facilities and Aquatics/Senior Level Accounts Manager for Florida’s largest amenity management and aquatics facilities management companies, Amenity Services Group, Inc., (ASG) and Amenity Aquatics Staffing, Inc., (AAS), respectively.
-Howard brings a diverse level of retail, commercial and residential management experience to WHA.
+Howard is recognized statewide as an extremely knowledgeable and efficient District Manager.
+Prior to coming on board with WHA, Howard held the positions of Director of Facilities and Aquatics/Senior Level Accounts Manager for Florida’s largest amenity management and aquatics facilities management Company.
+Howard brings a diverse level of retail, commercial and operational management experience to WHA.

-Howard moved to Florida in 2007 and began his professional management career in some of Florida’s largest profile communities in the fall of 2008.
-His dedicated and resourceful management style has garnered respect in many of Florida’s communities and his competencies have assisted Community Development Districts operate effectively and efficiently.
-His core competencies in Operations Management, Facilities Management, Vendor Management, Strategic Planning and Communications, Creating Operating Budgets, Internal Auditing and Emergency Management give Howard the experience and knowledge to service our clients in a highly successful manner.
+After moving to Florida in 2007, he continued building on his management career by working in some of Florida’s largest profile communities.
+His dedicated and resourceful management style has garnered respect in many of Florida’s communities and his operational experience has assisted Community Development Districts to operate effectively and efficiently.
+His core competencies in Operations Management, Capital Improvement Planning, Facilities Management, Vendor Management, Strategic Planning and Communications, Establishing Operating Budgets, Internal Auditing and Emergency Management give Howard the experience and knowledge to service our clients in a highly successful manner.

 Cindy Cerbone District Manager